 We deliberately did not try to standardise investigations and management across the centres because our goal was to describe variation and explore whether any variation we identified was associated with recovery and microbiological findings and thus clinically warranted.
 This prospective study recruited participants using the same eligibility criteria, outcome measures and data collection tools in four contrasting European settings, and was adequately powered to determine variation at a primary care network level.
 Susceptibility testing was standardised in a central microbiology research laboratory.
 However, diary return rates were lower in Wales and women recruited in Wales tended to be younger than in the other networks.
 Clinicians may have altered their behaviour because of research conditions, despite clear communication that our purpose was to describe routine care.
 Their assessment of the patents’ symptoms at study inclusion may have been influenced by personal, interpersonal, and cultural factors.
 In addition, while our study largely met our pre-specified power requirements, relatively few patients from each network were included, and fewer participants were recruited in the Netherlands.

 We did not include primary care research networks in an Eastern or Northern European country.
 Participating networks were local organising groups that recruited general practices into the study.
 Networks were selected partly because of their research experience and their ability to implement the study protocol to a high standard.
 We do not suggest that each of the four networks necessarily reflect consulting behaviour and care of the whole country.
 Study participants may have been selectively rather than sequentially invited to participate, and we have no reliable logs of patients who were eligible but not invited to participate.
 Studies in both hospitals and primacy care that rely on opportunistic recruitment of acutely unwell patients during times of busy service delivery may be prone to selection bias that is hard to fully assess.
+Not all clinicians in the practices were participating in the study, and not all of those who did participate worked full time or recruited each time they were at work.

 Participants for whom we have outcome data were older but with similar symptom severity scores at inclusion compared to those lost to follow up.
 While local laboratories followed their standard operating procedures for urinalysis and storage of microorganisms, sample transport times and arrangements may have differed.
 Usual primary care management of uncomplicated UTI in the Netherlands, where we identified the biggest differences in UTI positivity and antibiotic prescribing, differs in important ways from the other countries.
 For example, it is common for symptomatic women to first drop off a urine sample at the practice, and if positive for nitrite on dipstick, it is then tested with a dipslide culture, before any antibiotic prescribing decision is made and urine sent for laboratory culture.
 In addition, the higher proportion of women who were positive for a UTI on culture may be related to waiting longer before consulting.

 Implications